 Using the AI Builder

 Use the AI builder to shape an elegant, on-brand portal experience—layout, visual polish, and how pages feel—not only the underlying data.
-These tips help you prompt for design and refinement as well as structure.
+Work happens in threads in the builder panel: start a new thread, describe what you want, and iterate until the portal feels right.

 How the AI Builder Works

-You describe what you want in plain language—in the AI builder chat.
+You describe what you want in plain language—in the active builder thread.
 Lead with the experience: how the portal should look and feel, what a great first impression is, and how closely it should match your brand (colors, tone, density).
 You are not filling out a rigid form; you are steering layout, copy, and visual hierarchy as much as structure.

 The model interprets that text into real portal UI: page layouts, sections, dashboards, navigation, and the overall polish of each screen.
 When your prompt implies data (projects, invoices, clients), it also lines up tables, relations, and—if you ask—access rules so each user only sees their own rows.